lukedev45/qamp-2025/README.md

 ## Application

-Link to the application form is shared in the `#qiskit-advocates` channel on Qiskit Slack workspace (only accessible to Qiskit advocates)
+Link to the application form is shared in the the Qiskit Advocate Hub on Discord and the advocate-only spaces in Qiskit Slack.

 ## Important dates